DataVolumeXYZ/DataVolumeXYZ/_posts/2023-10-15-DataDojo-PowerBI-CommunityOfPractice-04.md

 {% include aligner.html images="data-dojo/73b72522-d039-4f78-89b6-68738189a233_cropped.jpg" column="auto" %}

 Our fourth workshop was a very exciting milestone for us because, unlike any of our previous workshops (which mostly consisted of PowerPoint presentations and Q&A sessions), this was an **actual workshop** -- no slide deck, just a live, interactive, hands-on tour of Power BI Desktop!
+This was our first true "workshop" in the traditional sense of the word, featuring an interactive walkthrough of installing and using Power BI Desktop, as well as a hands-on introduction to our official Data Dojo report template and some of its handy built-in features.

 {% include aligner.html images="data-dojo/powerpoint_vs_livedemo_piechart.jpg" column="auto" %}